 Advanced Research Models Developed at RPCI to Support Down Syndrome Research Worldwide

-BUFFALO, NY — The Roswell Park Cancer Institute (RPCI) research team that developed the most advanced research models to date of Down syndrome has distributed the models to 14 leading research groups in North America and Europe that are investigating the genetic condition, also known as Trisomy 21.
+BUFFALO, NY — The Roswell Park Comprehensive Cancer Center (Roswell Park) research team that developed the most advanced research models to date of Down syndrome has distributed the models to 14 leading research groups in North America and Europe that are investigating the genetic condition, also known as Trisomy 21.
 The models have also been distributed to the Jackson Laboratory, a nonprofit medical research organization, so that they can be shared with additional basic scientists worldwide to advance research on Down syndrome.

 Dr. Yu’s mouse model imitates exactly the genetic structure of Trisomy 21 in humans, allowing researchers to identify and target in these models the genes that control the leukemia, heart defects, learning deficits and skeletal abnormalities seen in Down syndrome.

 In the United States, Trisomy 21 occurs in approximately one in 733 births, and more than 400,000 people have Down syndrome.

 “Down syndrome is the leading cause of a particular type of leukemia, megakaryoblastic leukemia, and of congenital heart disease and intellectual disability, so we wanted to make the models available to researchers in a number of fields,” said Dr. Yu, who directs the Children’s Guild Foundation Down Syndrome Research Program at Roswell Park.
 “We expect that the models will be a powerful tool for better understanding cognitive deficits and the development and progression of leukemia, and that they will also help us to discover why the incidence of many solid tumor cancers is much lower among people with Down syndrome.”